 The relentless job growth has continued to create a net in-migration of people to this metro area.
-The metro's population is expected to grow an additional 1.3% this year.
-This inflow of new residents, along with an increase in local household formation, will increase the metro's population by more than 50,000 people for a ninth straight year.
-This will push the Seattle-Tacoma metro to a total resident count of more than 4 million.
+The metro's population is expected to grow an additional 1.0% this year.
+This inflow of new residents, along with an increase in local household formation, will increase the metro's population for a tenth straight year.
+This has pushed the Seattle-Tacoma metro to a total resident count of more than 4 million.